 And indeed, while Canzoneri vs Petrolle was a competitive battle, at the final bell all knew which man deserved to hold the belt.
 When the decision was announced no complaints were heard; Canzoneri had clearly won at least ten of the 15 rounds.
 As the sporting press reported the next day, the champion gave boxing fans one of the smartest exhibitions of The Sweet Science anyone had seen in recent years, consistently beating the challenger to the punch and neutralizing Petrolle’s attempts to close the distance and bring his power to bear.

-The middle rounds, specifically the sixth to the eighth, were the only time Petrolle appeared to be a threat as he succeeded in taking the play from Canzoneri, but Billy’s success likely had as much to do with the champion wisely pacing himself as anything else.
+The middle rounds, specifically the sixth to the eighth, was the only stretch in which Petrolle appeared to be a threat as he took the play from Canzoneri and outworked him, but Billy’s success likely had as much to do with the champion pacing himself as anything else.
 Otherwise, Canzoneri was simply the stronger and sharper man and made Petrolle pay dearly for every missed blow and mistimed maneuver.
-Billy stalked the champion and tried to corner him but seemingly every time he threw a punch Tony snapped back vicious counter shots that raised welts and bruises around the challenger’s eyes.
+Billy stalked and tried to corner the champion but seemingly every time he threw a punch Tony snapped back vicious counters that raised welts and bruises around the challenger’s eyes.